Iconica-Development/flutter_image_picker/README.md

 ## Features

-With the Flutter Image Picker you can select an existing picture from the gallery or make a picture with the camera to use in your app.
+With the Flutter Image Picker you can select an existing picture from the gallery of your device or make a picture with the camera to use in your app.
+This package is made for Android, iOS and Windows.

-## Usage
+## Setup

 To use this package, add `flutter_image_picker` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

-## Example
+## How To Use

 See the [Example Code](example/lib/main.dart) for an example on how to use this package.